maxsolomonhenry/lucidkaraoke/README.md

 1. How to ensure these rapid prototypes are built on a solid, scalable foundation so that the AI code accelerates, rather than complicates, the final development.

-1. How to integrate this approach into the current workflow, such that it __empowers__ the developers and designers, fostering a culture of _shared ownership_ and rapid learning.
+1. _Conviviality:_ How to integrate this approach into the current workflow, such that it __empowers__ the developers and designers, fostering a culture of _shared ownership_ and rapid learning.

 ## Solutions